varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish offers many mechanisms to save a request.
-   By saving a request we mean three objectives:
+   By saving a request we mean:

    #.
 Rescue: mechanisms to handle requests when backends are in problematic situations.
    #.
 Economization: mechanisms to spend less resources, i.e., send less requests to the backend.
    #.
 Protection: mechanisms to restrict access cache invalidation from unauthorized entities.

-   `Table 19 <#table-19>`_ shows how different mechanisms are mapped to their saving objectives.
+   `Table 19 <#table-19>`_ shows how different mechanisms are mapped to their saving meaning.
-   This chapter explains how to make your Varnish setup more robust.
+   This chapter explains how to make your Varnish setup more robust by using these mechanisms.

 Directors
 ---------